Thinking of suing? Send a demand letter first. Use our free demand letter creator.

 Here are some questions our clients frequently ask us:

-• Why can't all courts have authority over the other party?
+Why can't all courts have authority over the other party?
 Because this is what your elected officials decided was fair.
 The logic is that it isn't fair for someone without a connection to New York to be sued in New York.

-• What happens if I file in the wrong small claims court?
+What happens if I file in the wrong small claims court?
 You may still be able to file your lawsuit, this will be up to the judge to decide.
 You may not find out until the hearing that you filed your lawsuit in the wrong court.
-This means the court may close your case, and you will have to refile in the right court.
+This means the court may close your case, and you must refile in the right court.
 This is risky because if the court decides the statute of limitations has passed, you won't be able to win even if you file in the right court the second time.

 Determine who needs to sue (the “claimants”)